 What exactly is Backyard Banding?

-Backyard banding is a fun and (hopefully!) educational demonstration that lasts about 4 hours in the afternoon.
+Backyard banding is a fun and (hopefully!) educational demonstration that lasts about 4 hours in the afternoon during the winter (mid-November to early March) season when feeder activity is highest.
 We set up one or two mist-nets around feeders to trap avian visitors.
 Each bird is banded with a standard serially-numbered aluminum band and a unique combination of one to three plastic color bands.
 For example, if we trap three Downy Woodpeckers, one will have a blue color-band, one a red color-band, and one a yellow color-band.
 This way, people can identify individual birds as they return to feeders.
 We provide forms for participants to report their color-band re-sight data along with instructions on how to read color-band combinations.
 This program will give us a chance to monitor lifespan and return rates of our resident and wintering species.
 Perhaps even more importantly, it allows us to converse with Missouri residents in a casual setting about the value of bird conservation and research.